Would you like to propose an exhibit at the Chris White Gallery?

 Gallery Dimensions: The gallery is large, with 80 linear feet of wall space in the upper level, and 170 linear feet in the lower level — 250 total linear feet in all.
 Floor space is 980 square feet in the upper level and 1,350 square feet in lower level, 2,330 square feet in all.
 Exhibits should fill the walls on one floor or both.
 Click here to see the floor plans in PDF format.

 Exhibits should have a curator other than the artists on display.
 In general, curators rather than the artists work with our gallery to manage exhibitions.
-This includes planning the display of work, setting calendar dates, arranging events, providing publicity materials, arranging delivery and pick-up of work, etc. In general, we pay a professional to install exhibits per curator’s instructions and, in general, we pay the curators a nominal fee for their work.
+This includes planning the display of work, setting calendar dates, arranging events, providing publicity materials, arranging delivery and pick-up of work, etc. We pay a professional to install exhibits per curator’s instructions and usually pay the curators a nominal fee for their work.
 Click here to learn more about what is expected of curators.

 We encourage events in addition to first-Friday Art Loop receptions.
 Because every event requires additional insurance, cleaning fees, and time from volunteers, the number of additional events the gallery can support is limited.
 As of September, 2022, the gallery is only open for special events and by appointment.

-We encourage music at receptions.
-Our budget is limited, but we like to have music!
+We encourage live music at receptions.
+Our budget is limited, but we like to have live music!

 We encourage the sale of artwork on display.
 We are a non-profit organization.
 One source of revenue is the sale of artwork.
 The gallery takes a 30% commission on works sold.